UMIACS/umobj/README.md

 * rmobj
 * chobj
 * syncobj
+* catobj

 ### lsobj

 To list buckets and keys in the Object Store you can use the <b>lsobj</b> command.
-If given without an argument it will list your buckets (this will only list buckets that you created).
+If given without an argument it will list your buckets (this can only list buckets that you created).

 ```bash